 Tips for Managing Your Taxes

 - It isn’t hard to get confused about your taxes if you’re trying to do them all on your own.
 A financial advisor, though, can help make sure you stay on top of everything and don’t end up in trouble with Uncle Sam.
-Finding a financial advisor doesn’t have to be hard.
-The SmartAsset matching tool can connect you to several advisors in your area in just minutes.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Knowing in advance how much you might owe in taxes can help you from being surprised and ending up in trouble.
 Use SmartAsset’s free tax calculator now to see what you might owe this year.